pwatson100/alienrpg/README.md

 Tested with the following virtual table top platforms:

-- Foundry VTT v0.6.0.
+- Foundry VTT v0.6.3.

-### Note: The following modules are required with Foundry VTT:
+### Note: Dice so Nice is no longer required for this system but it fully supports DsN and is recommended:

 - Foundry VTT Dice So nice https://gitlab.com/riccisi/foundryvtt-dice-so-nice.